Hotel Bulwar ****, Toruń

 Gate to the city

-The gate connects Hotel Bulwar with the historic part of the city and is one of the most photographed spots in the Old Town.
-Standing in front of it, you can capture the Leaning Tower – one of Toruń’s symbols.
+The wooden gate connects Hotel Bulwar with the historic part of the city and is one of the most photographed spots in the Old Town.
+Standing in front of it, you can capture the Leaning Tower – one of Toruń’s iconic landmarks.
+In the past, military parades used to pass through this place.

 Historic